DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       that :math:`self.num_Samples = len(self.Path) = len(self.T) = len(self.Domain_old) = N_{samples}`.

     It might be possible that the selected dataset can provide images.
-In this case, it is paramount that **self.Domain_old** entails a column named 'image_id', so that images can be assigned to each sample with only having ot save on image for each location instead for each sample:
+In this case, it is paramount that **self.Domain_old** contains a column named 'image_id', so that images can be assigned to each sample with only having to save one image for each location instead for each sample:

     **self.Images** : pandas.DataFrame